 - Developing backpressure in the outlet port of the control valve.

-- Reduce velocity of fluid leaving control valve.
+- Reduce the velocity of fluid leaving the control valve.

 - Developing a total pressure drop for flow control of the control valve.